SYNOPSIS

 In May 2025, the director’s cut of the film had its world premiere at the DOXA Documentary Film Festival.

-John Bolton is an award-winning filmmaker from Vancouver, Canada, and the founder & chief creative officer of Opus 59 Films.
-As knowledgeable about music, literature and art as he is about film and television, he brings a very particular erudition and sensibility to Opus 59 Films’ portfolio of projects.
+John Bolton is an award-winning filmmaker from Vancouver, Canada, and the founder & chief creative officer of Opus 59 Films, a boutique storytelling enterprise focused on adapting, and making films about, extraordinary works of music, literature and art.
+He brings a very particular erudition and sensibility to Opus 59 Films’ diverse portfolio of projects.

 Veda Hille

 Veda Hille is a Vancouver musician, composer, theatre maker, and performer.
 She writes songs, makes records, co-writes musicals, collaborates in devised theatre, and fulfills other interesting assignments as they arise.
-Veda performs in a wide of array of places, alone or with bands, ensembles, symphonies, and casts.
-Her career spans 30 years of working in Canada and abroad, and shows no sign of flagging.
+Veda performs in a wide array of places, alone or with bands, ensembles, symphonies, and casts.
+Her career spans 35 years of working in Canada and abroad.
+Veda’s work circles around many recurring interests: she writes about the natural world, amazement and the unknown, and the intricacies of human relationships.
+She strives for an ecstatic connection through weird detail, the universe visible through a microscope.
+All fancy language aside though, Veda Hille chases down the songs that are in her head and does her best to deliver them to the world, beautifully.

 James Long